Fighting Uneven Tone?Before Fighting Uneven Tone?After

 Hyperpigmentation is common on darker skin tones, which already have a higher melanin content.

-The severity of hyperpigmentation can range from mild to severe:
+Hyperpigmentation severity ranges from mild to severe:

 Severity Distribution Characteristics

-Mild 1-19% Localised areas on sun-exposed areas
+Mild <19% Localised to sun-exposed areas

 Moderate 20-49% Noticeable patches of darker skin, more frequent, and larger spots

-Condition Description
+Condition Cause Description Difference

 Ingredient Properties